bittorrenttorque/oneclick_yeoman/Readme.md

     btapp.on('all', _.bind(console.log, console));
 });
 ```
 No luck!
-Looks like the plugin is detected, but can't be used.
 We need to make this extension a npapi plugin, and provide the dll and plugin directory to load the native mime type handlers.
 Lets copy the following from the previous manifest.json over to the new one.
 ```js
 "plugins": [
    /**